appfog/afdocs/languages/ruby/rails.markdown

 Ruby on Rails apps deployed on AppFog support auto-reconfiguration for relational database services.
 This means you can deploy a Rails app on AppFog without changing a single line of code.

-Note: Auto-reconfiguration is currently disabled by default.
-To enable, add a `config/cloudfoundry.yml` file containing the following:

-    ---
-    autoconfig: true

 AppFog automatically reconfigures Rails apps by modifying the production settings in your `config/database.yml` file during staging.

 While it’s fairly common to put these types of connections in a Rails Initializer File, auto-reconfiguration should work just as well if you create the connection somewhere else within your app.